 Edwardsburg real estate is some of the most expensive in Michigan, although Edwardsburg house values don't compare to the most expensive real estate in the U.S.

-The per capita income in Edwardsburg in 2018 was $36,141, which is wealthy relative to Michigan and the nation.
-This equates to an annual income of $144,564 for a family of four.
+The per capita income in Edwardsburg in 2018 was $23,826, which is lower middle income relative to Michigan and the nation.
+This equates to an annual income of $95,304 for a family of four.
 However, Edwardsburg contains both very wealthy and poor people as well.

 The people who call Edwardsburg home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Edwardsburg residents report their race to be White, followed by Asian.
-Important ancestries of people in Edwardsburg include German, Irish, English, Polish, and Dutch.
+The greatest number of Edwardsburg residents report their race to be White, followed by Native American.
+Important ancestries of people in Edwardsburg include German, Irish, French, Swedish, and English.

 The most common language spoken in Edwardsburg is English.
 Other important languages spoken here include Polish and Italian.